Category

 Toru Oyama

-This event welcomed participants from various fields across Japan, including elementary and junior high school faculty, education-related companies, and students.
-We present a special serialized edition covering the event.
+This event welcomed participants from all over Japan, including elementary and junior high school teachers, education-related companies, and students.
+We present the event highlights as a special serialized feature.

 アクティブラーニングこんなのどうだろうサミット 時間割